Economics and IRS Approved NMTC Leverage Structure

 • the Tax Credit Purchaser makes a $2,808,000 capital contribution to its wholly owned Investment Fund;

-• the Borrower’s other sources of financing provide one or more Leverage Loan(s), which total $7,192,000, to the Investment Fund (as reduced for any credit for “Prior Qualifying Expenditures”);
+• the borrower’s other sources of financing provide one or more Leverage Loan(s), which total $7,192,000, to the Investment Fund (as reduced for any credit for “Prior Qualifying Expenditures”);

 • using the Tax Credit Purchaser’s $2,808,000 capital contribution and the $7,192,000 proceeds of the Leverage Loan(s), the Investment Fund makes a $10,000,000 capital contribution to the CDE;